-Parve, moist, and full of flavor honey cake recipe.
-It’s also easy to whip up and perfect with a cup of coffee or tea; and obviously, is perfect as your holiday dessert.
+Parve, moist, and full of flavor Jewish honey cake recipe.
+An easy-to-whip-up cake that pairs perfectly with coffee, tea, and makes for a delightful holiday dessert.
 Welcome the Jewish New Year and Fall season with a sweet delicious cake.

 Rosh Hashanah (the Jewish New Year) is one of the most important events in the Jewish religion.
 It is one of the high holidays that takes place during September - October every year.
 To mark this holiday, I am sharing my family's recipe for a traditional honey cake.
-If you’re not familiar with Jewish honey cake, it’s a classic recipe that perfectly symbolizes the New Year which is why it is usually made for the Jewish New Year.
+Unfamiliar with Jewish honey cake?
+It's a classic New Year's symbol, commonly baked for Rosh Hashanah.
 It symbolizes the will for us to have a sweet New Year.
-It's a popular custom to give a honey cake as a gift to your friends and family and this is why you want to whip up the best and easiest cake possible.
+It's a popular custom to gift honey cake to loved ones, motivating you to bake the best and easiest version.

 Honey is one of the symbols (simanim) that represent this holiday, along with apples, beets, gourd (pumpkin), pomegranate, dates, leeks, black-eyed peas and fish head.
 Most, if not all, of the food in this festive holiday meal will be on the sweet side and we also dip the challah in sugar and not in salt like in every Friday meal or holiday.